-Applications for LE Hungary open November 1, 2018!
+Applications for LE Hungary PY21 are now Open!

-- No Language Requirement: (orientation includes introductory Hungarian lessons)
+- Language Requirement: None as orientation includes introductory Hungarian lessons.

-Volunteers will arrive in Budapest on June 11th, and will begin the program with a group welcome dinner – a first exposure to the incredible food and warm culture.
-The next four days will include training modules, including a basic introduction to the Hungarian language, lesson-planning workshops, and opportunities to get to know the volunteers better.
+The program will kick off with a four-day orientation in Budapest, the largest city in Hungary.
+The orientation will expose volunteers to lively Eastern European culture, food, and people.
+These four days will be used to do training modules, including a basic introduction to the Hungarian language, lesson-planning workshops, and opportunities to get to know your fellow volunteers.
 The days will also include group activities all over Budapest, both to familiarize volunteers with the culture, and to simply enjoy their time in one of the most eclectic and beautiful cities in the world (think: Széchenyi baths, Margitsziget, or a sunset cruise on the Duna).
 Our country coordinators will also show us around, and run workshops of their own.
-We may even spend a day or two on Lake Balaton, on our way to the host villages.
+We may even spend a day on Lake Balaton, on our way to the host villages.
 On Saturday, volunteers depart for their host villages.

 After two wonderful weeks of successful teaching, volunteers will meet in Pustaederics, Hungary for the Mid-point Break.
 This gives volunteers an opportunity to swap lesson plans, discuss village and teaching experiences, work together to improve teaching strategies, and enjoy a well-deserved break together.
-Volunteers will then teach for two more fun-filled weeks.
-From there, volunteers will spend the closing ceremonies reflecting on their experiences in Prague until the end of the program on July 15th, before heading home or continuing their travels.
+Volunteers will then teach for one more fun-filled week.
+From there, volunteers will spend the closing ceremonies reflecting on their experiences in Vienna until the end of the program on July 30, before heading home or continuing their travels.